tacticlink/cheapdigital/README.md

-The intention of this project is to develope a low price Open Source ERP Odoo by yourself or by limited supports.
+The intention of this project is to develope a low price Open Source ERP Odoo by yourselves or by limited supports.

 ### An Environment for developing